amadeoas/spring-customerproducts/readme.md

 - Subscriptions View: The last columns (View) contains a link to each for each of the customers to see his/her subscriptions.

-TODO: the 'Subscriptions Selection View' does not show the current subscriptions for the customer.

 ### Products view
 The 'Products' view lists all the products in the database.
 The products can be